-Currently enrolled students have the right to request that the University not release address and telephone information to individuals or organizations outside the University (though we are required to provide information to organizations which have provided the student any type of financial aid, including loans).
-A student, who wishes to have his/her address and phone number restricted, should contact the Office of Student Information.
-Request for Confidential Status of Directory Information forms must be completed and placed on file in the Office of Student Information.
+Currently-enrolled students have the right to request that Post University not release address and telephone information to individuals or organizations outside the University (though the University is required to provide information to organizations that have provided the student any type of financial aid, including loans).
+A student who wishes to have his/her address and phone number restricted should contact the Office of the Registrar.
+Request for Confidential Status of Directory Information forms must be completed and placed on file in the Office of the Registrar.
 Once completed, this form may be changed, modified, or withdrawn at any time by the student.

 Students may have access to their University records by submitting a written, dated request to the Office of the Registrar.
 The office will inform students when and where the records may be inspected.
 A fee will be charged for the duplication of a requested record.